MoveGB/personal-development/frameworks/engineering/data.md

     content:
       - level: 1
         criteria:
-          - "Provides regular status updates to their mentor/buddy"
+          - "Provides regular status updates to their squad and guild"
           - "Points out syntactical improvements in code reviews"
           - "Writes PR descriptions that provide basic context for the change"
-          - "Seeks guidance from other engineers, rather than answers"
+          - "Seeks guidance from other guild members, rather than answers"
       - level: 2
         criteria:
           - "Proactively communicates to their team what they are working on, why, how it's going and what help they need"